ip-repo/python/playing-with-noise/noisy-examples.md

 # Playing with noise
+## 1.Accumulative random noise
  The script <a href="https://github.com/ip-repo/python/blob/main/playing-with-noise/accumulative_noise.py">`accumulative_noise.py`</a> take a photo and create a copy of that photo with added noise, each iteration it will have more noise and finally it will take all the photos and create a gif out of it.
 For example I have used this script to illustrate diffusion models :